Cs-Sahil/Comp-3340-Resume/ReadMe.md

 - Click on the `Commit new file`  button.
 <img src= "commit.png"  width="250" height="140">

+- You have successfully created the `_config.yml` file.
+- Reload a page to view the file in repository.

 ### Step 4: Upload Your Resume

 - Click on `Add file` located under the setting icon ⚙️.